 Welcome to H-Demog, a member of H-Net Humanities & Social Sciences OnLine, headquartered in the History Department at Michigan State University.
 H-Demog is an international scholarly network on demographic history.

 H-Demog is currently looking for new editors to take over the network and take an active role in developing new online materials and resources for the field.
-We also looking for contributors, bloggers, discussants, resources gatherers, etc. If you are interested in helping build this site, please contact Patrick Cox, H-Net's Vice-President for Networks, at email@example.com.
+We also looking for contributors, bloggers, discussants, resources gatherers, etc. If you are interested in helping build this site, please contact H-Net's Vice-President for Networks at firstname.lastname@example.org.